 Community Legal Centres Australia (CLCA)

 NACLC is the national peak for community legal centres in Australia.
 All members of state peaks are also members of the national association.
-NACLC provides important member services including brokering the national Public Indemnity Insurance Scheme (PII), managing the national CLASS data base for collecting service data, managing and implementing the National Accreditation Scheme and convening an annual national conference.
+NACLC provides important member services including managing the national Community Legal Sector Insurance Scheme, managing the national CLASS data base for collecting service data, managing and implementing the National Accreditation Scheme and convening an annual national conference.
 For more information, click here.

 NSW Legal Assistance Sector